Posterior and anterior intercostal arteries are responsible for the blood supply. Blood supply is abundant in the thoracic wall.

 In the intercostal space, the posterior intercostal artery is located between the intercostal vein above and the intercostal nerve below.
 The neurovascular bundle in the intercostal space is located between the internal intercostal and intercostalisintimus muscles.

-a) Dorsal branch: It provides the spinal cord, vertebra and muscles, and skin of the spine.
+- Dorsal branch: It supplies the spinal cord, vertebra and muscles, and skin of the spine.

-c) Muscular branches: They provide intercostal, pectoral, and serratus anterior muscles.
+- Muscular branches: They supply intercostal, pectoral, and serratus anterior muscles.

 During paracentesisthoracis( aspiration of fluid from pleural cavity), the needle should at no time be added medial to the angle of the rib to prevent injury to the posterior intercostal artery, as it crosses the space obliquely from below upwards.